LittleWhiteKing/MATL/README.md

 Run the `1_main_train.py` to train the data and get the results.

 # Finally
 Thank you for taking your time to study my research.
 I hope my research can bring you some inspiration and insights, and I hope it can become a powerful tool.
-Finally, I wish you all the best